LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

     - Then, they both step back to allow the other person to pass, which results in another collision.
     - The cycle repeats indefinitely, and neither person can make forward progress.
 ---

+## How to handle deadlocks and livelocks?

+- Ensure that **each thread acquires the locks in the same order** to avoid any *cyclic dependency* in lock acquisition.
+- Ensure that a thread does not block infinitely if it is unable to acquire a lock.
+    - use `Lock` interface `tryLock()` method.
+- Livelock can be handled with the methods above and some randomness
+    - threads retry acquiring the locks at random intervals.